Thinkful-Ed/quizful/README.md

 Once you start the project, you don't _need_ to start it again.
 You can use the `npm run easy_run` command instead.

+###Running the tests
+To run the tests, go to the terminal and use `npm run test --silent`.
+If something fails, you'll see the output in the command line.
+If everything passes, you're good to go!

 ###Staying up to date
 Make sure you are keeping your code up to date.
 Each time you start, you should `git pull upstream staging` to get the latest code from the staging branch.